-2.10 Memory Configuration
+2.8 Memory Configuration

-This motherboard must be installed with PC100 or PC133 SDRAM DIMMs (Dual Inline Memory Modules).
-You can install either single-sided or double-sided memory modules in any combination of memory capacities (listed below) in any socket, but never exceed 3GB total memory capacity.
+The 845D DDR Chipset Motherboard must be installed with PC1600 or PC2100 DDR DIMMs (Dual Inline Memory Modules), while the 845 Chipset Motherboard must be installed with PC100 or PC133 SDRAM DIMMs.
+You can install either single-sided or double-sided memory modules in any combination of memory capacities (listed below) in any slot, but never exceed 2GB total memory capacity for the 845D DDR Chipset Motherboard, or 3GB total memory capacity for the 845 Chipset Motherboard.

-NOTE: Different types of DRAM modules (eg. PC100 and PC133 DIMMs) should not be installed on one motherboard at the same time.
+NOTE: Different types of DRAM modules (eg. DDR200 and DDR266 DIMMs/PC100 and PC133 DIMMs) should not be installed on one motherboard at the same time.
 This motherboard supports memory modules with capacities of 64/128/256/512MB and 1GB.